Somali Armed Forces: Strength and units

+In Hiraan by mid-2014 Brigade 10 was active, centred on Beledweyne and made up mostly of the Hawaadle.

+In February 2014 Chief of Staff Elmi said that a new biometric registration system had been created for the SAF, whereby each person would be photographed and fingerprinted.
+By the end of 2014, 17,000 national army soldiers and police officers had been registered for the new biometric remuneration system.
+13,829 SNA soldiers and 5,134 Somali Police Force officials were biometrically registered in the system as of May 2015.

 As of May–June 2014, numbers were reportedly estimated at 20,000 (including around 1,500 female).

-In June 2014, Garowe Online referred to the Brigade 5 and Brigade 6 of the SNA, in Lower Shabelle.
-Brigades 5 and 6 have fought against Al-Shabaab including in Mogadishu and Afgoye.

-In February 2014, the Federal Government concluded a six-month training course for the first Commandos, Danab (Somali: "Lightning"), since 1991.
+In February 2014, the Federal Government concluded a six-month training course for the first commandos, the initial Danab company (Somali: "Lightning"), since 1991.
 Training was carried out by Bancroft Global Development, a U.S. private military contractor, paid by AMISOM which is then reimbursed by the U.S. State Department.
 The aim was to create a mixed-clan unit.
 The Danab unit was established at Baledogle Airfield, in Walaweyn District, Lower Shabelle.
-The training of the first Danab unit began in October 2013, with 150 recruits.
-As of July 2014, training of the second unit was underway.
-According to General Elmi, the training is geared toward both urban and rural environments, and is aimed at preparing the soldiers for guerrilla warfare and all other types of modern military operations.
+The training of the first unit began in October 2013, with 150 recruits.
+By July 2014, training of the second unit was underway.
+The training is geared toward both urban and rural environments, and was aimed at preparing the soldiers for all types of modern military operations.
 Elmi said that a total of 570 recruits were expected to have completed training by U.S. security personnel by the end of 2014.

+In April 2015, the United States government also funded the payment of 9,495 army allowances.

+In March 2023, following on from an agreement in 2017, the southern Somali Presidents agreed to increase theoretical troop numbers.

 Agreements

-In February 2012, Somali Prime Minister Abdiweli Mohamed Ali and Italian Defence Minister Gianpaolo Di Paola agreed that Italy would assist the Somali military as part of the National Security and Stabilization Plan, an initiative designed to strengthen and professionalize the national security forces.
-In November 2014, the Federal Parliament approved a new defense and cooperation treaty with Italy, which the Ministry of Defence had signed earlier in the year.
+In February 2012, Somali Prime Minister Abdiweli Mohamed Ali and Italian Defence Minister Gianpaolo Di Paola agreed that Italy would assist the Somali Armed Forces as part of the National Security and Stabilization Plan.
+In November 2014, the Federal Parliament approved a new defense and cooperation treaty with Italy.
 The agreement included training and equipping of the army by Italy.

 In November 2014, Somalia signed a military cooperation agreement with the United Arab Emirates.

 Somalia signed military cooperation agreements with Turkey in May 2010, February 2014, and January 2015.
 In early 2016 another agreement was signed to open Camp TURKSOM in Mogadishu, at which Turkish Armed Forces officers were to train Somali recruits.
 Over 1,500 Somalis were to be trained by 200 Turkish personnel.
 A military school in Somalia to train officers was also planned.

+In February 2024, Somalia made an agreement with Turkey, 10 years long, under which Ankara will help defend Somalia's coastline and provide training and assistance to the Somali Navy.
+This agreement is complemented with an oil and gas exploitation deal, the details of which are opaque.